 What is Web3 for beginners?

 Web3 is the next evolution of the internet, focused on decentralization, user ownership, and blockchain technology.
 Unlike Web2, where companies control platforms and data, Web3 allows users to own their digital assets, data, and identities.
 It uses technologies like cryptocurrencies, smart contracts, and decentralized applications (dApps) to enable secure, peer-to-peer interactions without intermediaries.
 For beginners, Web3 offers opportunities in decentralized finance (DeFi), non-fungible tokens (NFTs), and blockchain-based games.
-To explore Web3, you can create a crypto wallet, join blockchain platforms, and participate in decentralized ecosystems, empowering you to interact with the internet in a more open and user-driven way.
+To explore Web3, create a crypto wallet, join blockchain platforms, and participate in decentralized ecosystems, thereby empowering you to interact with the internet in a more open and user-driven way.